-Similarly, the minimum-stable-film-boiling heat flux, which separates transition boiling from stable film boiling, is given as a function of θ .
-In the nucleate boiling regime, the heat flux, as a function of the difference between the surface temperature and the saturation temperature, is given as a function of temperature, is the simplified boiling curves from the MARCH 2.0 code [10], which can be used to calculate heat transfer coefficient.
-These are very similar to the MELCOR models.
+Similarly, the minimum-stable-film-boiling heat flux, which separates transition boiling from stable film boiling, is given as a function of $\theta$ .
+In the nucleate boiling regime, the heat flux, as a function of the difference between the surface temperature and the saturation temperature, is given as a function of temperature, is the simplified boiling curves, which can be used to calculate heat transfer coefficient.